-Main 6 - Public Input Comment from: Family receiving ODDS services.
-Summary of comments: Support was given for allowing valid Levels of Care when moving between waivers.
-ODDS response: We appreciate this feedback.
-Comment from: Case Management Provider Summary of comments: Outdated language about Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) needs correction.
-ODDS Response: We will correct these outdated references.
-Comment from: Case Management Provider Summary of comments: People with the Healthier Oregon Program should be included in the Children's Extraordinary Needs waiver.
-ODDS Response: The Healthier Oregon Program uses general funds and not Medicaid.
+Main 6 - Public Input

+Comment from: Family receiving ODDS services.

+Support was given for allowing valid Levels of Care when moving between waivers.

+We appreciate this feedback.

+Outdated language about Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) needs correction.

+We will correct these outdated references.

+People with the Healthier Oregon Program should be included in the Children's Extraordinary Needs waiver.

+The Healthier Oregon Program uses general funds and not Medicaid.
 This means they cannot be included in a 1915(c) waiver.
 SB91 also says that we may not use general funds not matched by federal Medicaid funds.
 No changes will be made to the waiver at this time.

-Comment from: Case Management Provider Summary of comments: The children's and adults' waivers should not have waitlists.
-ODDS Response: We agree and the Children's and Adults' waivers do not have waitlists.
-Comment from: Case Management Provider Summary of comments: People with Children's Health Insurance Program (CHIP) should have access to waiver and state plan services through Oregon Health Plan.
-ODDS Response: We are adding the Medicaid eligibility group 435.229 to the waivers which includes the people who used to have CHIP and now have Medicaid.
+The children's and adults' waivers should not have waitlists.

+We agree and the Children's and Adults' waivers do not have waitlists.

+People with Children's Health Insurance Program (CHIP) should have access to waiver and state plan services through Oregon Health Plan.

+We are adding the Medicaid eligibility group 435.229 to the waivers which includes the people who used to have CHIP and now have Medicaid.
 This will allow them to access the ODDS 1915 (c) waivers.

-Comment from: Case Management Provider Summary of comments: Oregon law does not allow giving away aspects of guardianship.
+Oregon law does not allow giving away aspects of guardianship.
 Allowing a designated representative when someone has a legal guardian seems inappropriate.

-ODDS Response: Oregon rules allow a designated representative, including a legal guardian who is not a paid provider, to act on behalf of the individual.
+Oregon rules allow a designated representative, including a legal guardian who is not a paid provider, to act on behalf of the individual.
 We don't think this is giving away guardianship.
 No changes will be made to the waivers at this time.